Interpretation Services

 Interpreter

-The interpreter is a resource person for both the SDHH and the hearing people in the classroom.
-Their role is to ensure good communication between the SDHH who require their services and the teacher, and also with any other resource person in the educational institution.
-The interpreter also ensures that everyone understands each other.
-Their functions are carried out according to the ethical principles of neutrality, confidentiality, and faithfulness.
-Therefore, the interpreter faithfully transmits the message, without altering the meaning, and without giving opinions or advice.
+The interpreter serves as a resource for both the deaf or hard-of-hearing students (DHS) and the hearing individuals in the class.
+Their role is to ensure effective communication between the DHS requiring their services, the teacher, other students, and any other resource personnel at the educational institution.
+The interpreter also facilitates mutual understanding among all parties.
+Their duties are carried out in accordance with ethical principles of neutrality, confidentiality, and fidelity.
+They faithfully transmit messages without altering their meaning or offering opinions or advice.

 Un individu d’apparence féminine utilise un micro-casque et un ordinateur portable pour répondre aux questions.
 Graphisme vectoriel